zorowangtt/phdthesis/source/13_chapter5_fixl.md

 original computer program, CURP (CURrent calculation for Proteins, [https://curp.jp](https://curp.jp)),[@ishikura2012;@leitner2009;@yamato2022] for the second and third stages.
 Finally, our results are discussed in the context of experimental studies in the literatures.

-## Effects of Ligand Binding and Dimerization
+## Effects of ligand binding and dimerization

 ![Heatmap of *G* of (1) met-FixLH dimer protein and (2) met-FixLH-imd dimer protein.
 The unit of measure on the color bar on the right is kcal^2^/(mol^2^ fs).
 Residue numbers and secondary structure names are labeled on the axes.
 Secondary structures α-helixes (green) and β-sheets (orange) are distinguished by different colors.](figures/fixl/heatmap.jpg){#fig:heatmap width=100%}